mnezerka/geonetpy/README.md

 ### gps coordinates

-* lat - angle between the equatorial plane and the straight line that passes through that point and through (or close to) the center of the Earth
+* latitude - angle between the equatorial plane and the straight line that passes through that point and through (or close to) the center of the Earth Latitude goes for 0 at the equator to +90 N at the North Pole or -90 S at the South Pole where the angle is also measured from the center of the earth

-* lng - angle east or west of a reference meridian to another meridian that passes through that point.
+* longitude - angle east or west of a reference meridian to another meridian that passes through that point.
+Longitude ranges from 0 to 180 E and 0 to 180 W

 Example:
 ```
                     lat           lng
 cleaveland ohio: 41.4996572N, 81.6936772W
 ```